Skip to main content

 • Dronetag DRI module (recommended: U.FL antenna variant)

 • Compatible antenna for the U.FL variant.
-The small testing antenna is included with a Dronetag DRI.
+The small testing antenna included with a Dronetag DRI in intended only for testing.
+We recommend choosing a preapproved antenna from our list of antennas.

 • Compatible cable to connect the DRI module to your flight controller.
 The example cable is included with a Dronetag DRI.